-Table 1.
-Intel IT Sustainability Principles Principle Example Actions Consciously Manage Our Capabilities Include sustainability value & impacts in our proposals, measurements and decision making Select Sustainable Suppliers Work with our supplier managers to ensure our purchases represent and support sustainable business practices Enable Intel to meet Global Sustainability Compliance Proactively monitor global regulations and requirements to ensure IT's and Intel's compliance Measure, Monitor & Optimize Consumption Reduce consumption and actively manage resources using sustainability metrics Enable Sustainable Facilities Work with Technology and Manufacturing Group (TMG) and Corporate Services (CS) to use IT capability to reduce resource consumption within TMG and CS IT capabilities to reduce resource consumption Enable IT Sustainability Behavior Create global awareness of IT Sustainability which encourages IT employees to be corporate role models Enable Travel Avoidance Showcase all IT collaboration technologies across Intel Promote IT's Sustainability innovations across Intel & externally Support sustainability innovations in our IT solutions, and share those successes across Intel and externally

-Increase Awareness: Creating awareness is an important part of changing the culture to be more consensus of sustainability.
-Initially the IT Sustainability Office had planned an aggressive communication campaign to raise awareness and drive adoption.
-In order to establish a baseline to measure the results of the campaign, an office awareness study was conducted to determine how strong the corporate culture was in terms of sustainability.
-The study showed that Intel employees already had a strong sustainability mind-set and their direct IT touch was already very efficient.
-Based on the survey the IT Sustainability Office focused its efforts in the area of employee incentivisation.
+Principle Example actions Consciously Manage Our Capabilities Include sustainability value and impacts in our proposals, measurements, and decision making Select Sustainable Suppliers Work with our supplier managers to ensure our purchases represent and support sustainable business practices Enable Intel to meet Global Sustainability Compliance Proactively monitor global regulations and requirements to ensure IT's and Intel's compliance Measure, Monitor, and Optimize Consumption Enable Sustainable Facilities Enable IT Sustainability Behavior Create global awareness of IT Sustainability, which encourages IT employees to be corporate role models Enable Travel Avoidance Showcase all IT collaboration technologies across Intel Promote IT's Sustainability innovations across Intel and externally Support sustainability innovations in our IT solutions, and share those successes across Intel and externally determine how strong the corporate culture was in terms of sustainability.
+The study showed that Intel employees already had a strong sustainability mindset and their direct IT touch was already very efficient.
+Based on the survey, the IT Sustainability Office focused its efforts in the area of employee incentivization.